MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 ### Microsoft Secure Score

 The set of Microsoft 365 Defender services provides live remediation recommendations to reduce the attack surface.
 Microsoft Secure Score is a measurement of an organization’s security posture, with a higher number indicating that more improvement actions have been taken.
-Refer to the documentation to find out more about how your organization can leverage this feature to prioritize remediation actions that are based on their environment.
+See the [Secure Score](/microsoft-365/security/defender/microsoft-secure-score) documentation to find out more about how your organization can leverage this feature to prioritize remediation actions that are based on their environment.

 ## The DART approach to conducting ransomware incident investigations